rosanneandrea/corona-networks/results/networks/README.txt

+Folders contain output files (or files created from output) from the different phylogenetic network algorithms

 Files are named as follows:
   -- blocks/genes indicate the breakpoints
   -- A, B, C, Aminus, Bminus, Cminus indicate taxon selections